telerik/fiddler-everywhere-docs/introduction.md

 Fiddler Everywhere inspects and logs all HTTP(S), WebSocket, and gRPC traffic between your computer and the Internet and enables you to capture traffic from virtually any application that supports a system proxy.
 [Read more about capturing HTTP(S) traffic with Fiddler Everywhere...]({% slug capture-traffic-get-started %}#system-capturing)

-### Preconfigured Browser Capturing
+### Independent Browser Capturing

 Fiddler Everywhere provides an option for automatic, sandboxed browser HTTP(S) capturing without modifying the operating system proxy.
-[Read more about the preconfigured Fiddler Everywhere browser capturing...]({% slug capture-traffic-get-started %}#preconfigured-browser-capturing)
+[Read more about the independent Fiddler Everywhere browser capturing...]({% slug capture-traffic-get-started %}#independent-browser-capturing)

-### Preconfigured Terminal Capturing
+### Independent Terminal Capturing

 Fiddler Everywhere provides an option for automatic, sandboxed, terminal HTTP(S) capturing.
-[Read more about the Fiddler's preconfigured terminal capturing...]({%slug fiddler-terminal-explicit%}#capturing-traffic-from-preconfigured-terminal)
+[Read more about the Fiddler's independent terminal capturing...]({%slug fiddler-terminal-explicit%}#capturing-traffic-from-terminal)

 ### Traffic Analysis